Robot Synesthesia: A Sound and Emotion Guided AI Painter: Related Work

 \subsection{Sound-Image Encoding}

 Encoding sounds and images into the same latent space in a differentiable manner allows for comparison of the two modalities that can be exploited such that one of the modalities can be altered to match the other. \cite{sound_guided_cvpr} train a sound encoder, $CLIP_{Audio}$, to encode sound and images into the same latent space. $CLIP_{audio}$ was trained on the VGG-Sound Dataset~\cite{chen2020vggsound} which contains over 200k clips for 309 different classes.
 The dataset contains 200,000 10-second audio clips from each class captured from YouTube videos, with no more than two clips per video.
 The dataset's sound categories can be broadly divided into: people, animals, music, sports, nature, vehicles, homes, and tools, among others.
+While $CLIP_{Audio}$ performs well for simple natural or abstract sounds such as the sound of crying or thunderstorms, it was not designed to understand spoken language and its semantic meanings.

+Building on the concept of multimodal learning, Wu et al.~\cite{wav2clip} introduced Wav2CLIP, a method that distills robust audio representations from the Contrastive Language-Image Pre-training (CLIP) model.
+By leveraging the visual model of CLIP, Wav2CLIP trains an audio encoder to project audio into a shared embedding space with images and text, facilitating direct comparison and retrieval across modalities.